How Does Diabetes Affect the Foot?

 Diabetes is a condition in which the body produces insufficient insulin, resulting in excessive levels of sugar in the blood.
 One of the symptoms of diabetes is neuropathy (the impairment of the nervous system), which can cause a lack of sensation in the extremities—especially the foot.
 When this happens, foot injuries may go unnoticed, leading to serious, even life-threatening problems such as systemic infection.

 As a diabetic, you should inspect your feet regularly for injuries.
-Even small issues, such as abrasions from too-tight shoes, can become serious with neglect.
-Diabetic foot ulcers (skin wounds that do not heal properly) precede 84 percent of all lower leg amputations.
+Even small issues, such as abrasions from too-tight shoes, can quickly become serious.
+It's important to take these wounds seriously as diabetic foot ulcers (skin wounds that do not heal properly) precede 84% of all lower leg amputations.

-To learn more about the treatment options available for diabetic foot, please complete the appointment request box or call 888-660-2663 to schedule a consultation with a Northwest Orthopaedic Specialists specialty-trained foot doctor.
+To learn more about the treatment options available for a diabetic foot, please request an appointment online, or call 888-660-2663.